Gibbons-Lab/aquaponics/README.md

 ## Mapping

 Reads were mapped to >300k 16S reference sequences from the SILVA database (version 132).
 Mapping was performed with minimap2 using the Oxford Nanopore presets.
-The highest scoring hit was selected for each read and hits were counted for each reference sequence to obtain the count matrices.
+Counting and resolution of multi-mapping was performed with an EM algorithm similar to what [kalliso uses](https://www.nature.com/articles/nbt.3519) assuming a single start position for each transcript.

 see https://github.com/Gibbons-Lab/mbtools for implementation details.